 The York Mystery Plays Supporters Trust, formed in 2012, supports regular stagings of the Plays and aims to increase awareness and understanding of their importance as part of York’s heritage.
-Since its formation in 2012, the Trust has:
+Since its formation, the Trust has:

 Developed a website bringing together all the main sources of information about the Plays and their history;

 Produced regular newsletters – read across the globe;